-Since the fair value of the Company (\$132,760,680) exceeded the carrying value of the Company (\$39,322,695) as of December 31, 2021, and the carrying value of the Company is greater than zero, management concluded the goodwill/intangible assets and IPR&D assets of the reporting unit was not impaired.
+Since the fair value of the Company (\$132,760,680) exceeded the carrying value of the Company (\$39,322,695) as of December 31, 2021, and the carrying value of the Company is greater than zero, management concluded the goodwill/intangible assets and IPR&D assets of the reporting unit were not impaired.
 The Company will continue to perform goodwill/intangible assets and IPR&D assets impairment testing on an annual basis, or as needed if there are changes to the composition of its reporting unit.
-As of March 31, 2022, there have been no changes to the composition of the reporting unit.
+As of June 30, 2022, there have been no changes to the composition of the reporting unit.
+Derivative Liabilities

-separate recognition in the Company's financial statements.
-As of March 31, 2022 and December 31, 2021, derivative liabilities totaled \$10.0 million and \$15.2 million, or 53% and 65%, respectively, of the Company's total liabilities.
+The Company evaluates its debt and equity issuances to determine if those contracts or embedded components of those contracts qualify as derivatives requiring separate recognition in the Company's financial statements.
+As of June 30, 2022 and December 31, 2021, derivative liabilities totaled \$2.5 million and \$15.2 million, or 24% and 65%, respectively, of the Company's total liabilities.
 The analyses of these liabilities are considered critical because of their significance to the Company.
 Entities must consider whether to classify contracts that may be settled in its own stock, such as warrants, as equity of the entity or as an asset or liability.
 If an event that is not within the entity's control could require net cash settlement, then the contract should be classified as an asset or a liability rather than as equity.